ferjal0/svelte-inertia-laravel/docs/frontend.md

 ## 🏗️ Frontend Architecture

-The frontend is built with React 18, TypeScript, and Inertia.js, providing a modern single-page application experience while maintaining the benefits of server-side rendering.
+The frontend is built with Svelte 5, TypeScript, and Inertia.js, providing a modern single-page application experience while maintaining the benefits of server-side rendering.

 ### Directory Structure